-All the principles outlined above also apply to any system to which you log in online to conduct school business, whether it is to simply store files or data (an online 'drive') or collaborate, learn, teach, etc.
+All the principles outlined above also apply to any system to which you log in online to conduct school business, whether it is to simply store files or data (an online 'drive') or collaborate, learn, teach, etc. In St John's Upper Holloway this includes the school Personnel and Public drives.

-For all these, it is important to consider data protection and cybersecurity before adopting such a platform or service and at all times when using it.
-St John's Upper Holloway has a clear cybersecurity and data protection policy which staff, governors and volunteers must follow at all times.
-See website.
+For all these, it is important to consider data protection and cyber security before adopting such a platform or service and at all times when using it.
+Any new platforms will be approved by the head teacher.